ssbc/ssb-meta-feeds-spec/README.md

 Updating the metadata on a sub feed which is a member of a meta feed is currently not supported.

+**Note**: while the `metafeed: ...` field on the add and tombstone messages seems redundant, it is important to have it and check that the `metafeed` field equals the author of the metafeed itself to protect against replay attacks.

 ## Applications example